VA Palo Alto Health Care System

 Men's Trauma Recovery Program (MTRP)

-Fitness and Wellness Programs are a vital part of MTRP programming.
+Fitness and Wellness are a vital part of MTRP programming.
 Offerings include:

 Paws for Purple Hearts

-Service dogs of various breeds, such as golden retrievers and labs, are trained by Veterans who have experienced trauma related to their combat duty.
-Many of these residents participate in this program as part of their rehabilitation.
-The process of training and nurturing the young dogs complements other types of VA treatments and therapy and the mission of the VA..
+Many VAPAHCS residents participate in this program as part of their rehabilitation.
+The process of training and nurturing the young dogs in a structured environment complements other types of VA treatment and therapy and aligns fully with the mission of the VA.

 Cycling to Recovery

-A series of 7 Wellness Classes is provided to all Men’s Trauma Recovery participants.
+A series of seven wellness classes is provided to all Men’s Trauma Recovery participants.
 PowerPoint slides, handouts, and discussion are used to educate about disease, prevention and treatment, with an emphasis on prevention.
-Subjects covered include: Smoking Cessation, Sexually Transmitted Diseases, Diabetes, High Blood Pressure, Hepatitis-C, Cardio-vascular Disease, High Cholesterol, Pain Management, Healthy Diet, Weight Management, Cancer, and Metabolic Syndrome.
-Our Walking Program provides pedometers to residents to encourage Increased activity.
+Subjects covered include Smoking Cessation, Sexually Transmitted Diseases, Diabetes, High Blood Pressure, Hepatitis-C, Cardio-vascular Disease, High Cholesterol, Pain Management, Healthy Diet, Weight Management, Cancer, and Metabolic Syndrome.
+Our Walking Program provides pedometers to residents to encourage increased activity.